cs1302uga/cs1302-hw05/README.md

    printNode(c.getNext(), 3);
    ```

-1. Compile and run your `Driver` program.
-Then, make sure it passes the `checkstyle` audit.
+1. Compile and run your `Driver` program and make sure all code in the `src` directory passes the `checkstyle` audit.

 1. Write the output from the program in your notes.
 If your expected output does not match the output from the
    program execution, indicate the reason(s) in your notes.

+1. **NOTE:** You do not need to include the output of this step in your `SUBMISSION.md` file as we will be able to run the program to see the output.

 <hr/>